WERE YOU IMPACTED BY THE EATON FIRE?

 ARE YOU THE SURVIVOR OF A WILDFIRE IN CALIFORNIA?

-Wildfires in 2018 and 2019 have burned hundreds of thousands of acres, destroyed thousands of structures and caused 88 deaths.
+Wildfires in California have burned hundreds of thousands of acres, destroyed thousands of structures and causing numerous deaths.
 So many have lost loved ones, homes, employment and businesses, not to mention personal items with sentimental value, memories, a sense of community and peace of mind.
 If the wildfire was started by equipment owned by a public utility, you may be able to recover some or all of your losses not fully covered by insurance.

 YOUR INSURANCE WON’T FULLY COVER YOUR WILDFIRE LOSSES